EpicGamesExt/raddebugger/README.md

 `src/lib_raddbgi_format` folder.
 The other relevant folders for working with the format are:

-- `lib_raddbgi_cons`: The RADDBGI construction library, for making RADDBGI debug info.
+- `lib_raddbgi_make`: The "RAD Debug Info Make" library, for making RADDBGI debug info.
 - `raddbgi_from_pdb`: Our PDB-to-RADDBGI converter.
 Can be used as a helper codebase layer, or built as an executable with a command line interface frontend.
 - `raddbgi_from_dwarf`: Our in-progress DWARF-to-RADDBGI converter.
 - `raddbgi_dump`: Our RADDBGI textual dumping utility.